skeltonath/scryarr/docs/appendix.md

-# Appendix: Implementation References for PlexRecs
+# Appendix: Implementation References for Scryarr

 ## A. Core Integrations